hbctraining/GCC-BOSC-2018/lessons/experimental_planning_considerations.md

   - Perform careful QC of RNA quality.
 Be careful to use high quality preparation methods and restrict analysis to high quality RIN # samples.

-- Other types of RNA analyses (intron retention, small RNA-Seq, etc.) will have different suggestions.
+- **Other types of RNA analyses (intron retention, small RNA-Seq, etc.):**

+  - Different recommendations depending on the analysis

   - Almost always more biological replicates are better!